SeamusHerlihy/baseball-stats-project/README.md

 Add export functionality to save filtered data to a new CSV file.

-License:

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Acknowledgments:

 pandas Documentation

-Baseball Reference for potential data sources.
+Baseball Reference for data sources.